PRG Logo Portishead Railway Group

 The project is not cancelled, but will be subject to a review by the Government.

-PRG is organising a petition which has been passed to Sadik Al-Hassan, MP for North Somerset who has presented it to the House of Commons.
+PRG organised a petition which was passed to Sadik Al-Hassan, MP for North Somerset who presented it to the House of Commons.

 The Treasury spending review, of which the Portishead & Pill line reopening is one small part, is still under way and will continue until March or April next year.
 See News Dec 2024.

 West of England Mayor Dan Norris announced on 10 Feb that Rail Minister Lord Peter Hendy has written to him with confirmation of a deal for the go-ahead.
-(WECA news item has been deleted.)
 See North Somerset News.

 The Government announcement on 4 June of £750m investment in transport for the West of England does not relate to the reopening of the Portishead line.
 The new funding is part of a five-year funding allocation from 2027/28 to 2031/32.
 See BBC article.